oktadev/okta-blog/_source/_posts/2021-11-01-react-routing.md

 ## Run your React application

 Your application is now complete.
 You can run it using `npm start` and navigate to `http://localhost:3000`.
 From there you click the **Login** button, which will display the Okta login screen.
 Once you've logged in successfully you are redirected to the `Profile` page.

+{% img blog/react-routing/react-routing-demo.png alt:"React routing demo" width:"800" %}{: .center-image }

 ## Learn more about React